ai-forth/cyberstride/control/README.md

-## Correlating *Decision and Control* (Stafford Beer, 1966) with *The Living Brain* (Ross Ashby, 2nd ed., 1972)
+## Correlating *Decision and Control* (1966) with Ross Ashby's *The Living Brain* (1961)

-Both books are foundational texts in cybernetics, but they apply the discipline to different domains—human‑made organisations versus biological neural tissue.
-Below is a side‑by‑side markdown rendering that you can paste straight onto a GitHub page.
+Both books are foundational texts in cybernetics, but they apply the discipline to different domains—human‑made organisations versus biological neural tissue, or even [synthetic](https://www.nature.com/articles/s41580-023-00686-9) biological systems.

 ## 1. Core Thesis